ShomaJPN/NetworkACLchecker/README.md

 udp 192.168.100.4/24:9003 192.168.101.3/24:3479 OK
 udp 192.168.100.4/24:9003 192.168.101.4/24:5090 NG
 ```
-At the first run, confirmation Firewall-dialog (Do you want the application "nc" to accept incoming network connections? ..) is appeared.
+At the first run, a confirmation Firewall-dialog (Do you want the application "nc" to accept incoming network connections? ..) is appeared.
 Please allow it (in the case of Mojave )

 ![FWDiag](https://user-images.githubusercontent.com/49780970/69227548-54f49780-0bc5-11ea-874f-d934da881d76.jpg)